Spanish words that offend Mexicans

 We say “eres malacopa” if a person loses total control over themselves when they are drinking or drunk.
 So, this:

-Yo soy Queen in the North (I’m the Queen in the North).
 Queen in the North porque soy de Durango, que está en el norte (because I’m from Durango, which is in the North).
 So, I am Queen in the North, people.
-Oaky? ¡No Sansa!
+Okay? ¡No Sansa!
 (Not Sansa!)
 Sansa es una pendeja (Sansa is a dumbass).
-Yo soy Queen in the North (I’m Queen in the North).
-Ya no tiene nada (There’s nothing in it anymore). ¡Mesero, ya no tiene! ¡Mesero!
-(Waiter, it’s empty!
-Waiter!)

 … this is malacopa.